Basic Research in Assisted Reproduction

 3. Isolation techniques and study of proteins

-4. Morphological location.
-Immunohistochemistry.
-Confocal and electron microscopy
+4. Morphological location: Immunohistochemmistry, confocal and electron microscopy

-5. Cell culture.
-Culture of human endometrial epithelial and stromal cells
+5. Culture of human endometrial epitelial and stromal cells

-6. In vivo studies on animal models.
-Model for endometriosis studies
+6. In vivo studies with experimental animals.
+Models for endometriosis research

 11. Introduction to statistics I